 I believe my Dharma (life purpose) is to help others lead a fulfilled happy life.
 A life where mind, body and spirit are in harmonious balance.

-About me, I grew up on the Gold Coast where I still live with my beautiful little girl Alexis and cheeky fur baby Charlie.
-I have worked in the community welfare and wellness industry for the past ten years and absolutely love it.
+About me, I grew up on the Gold Coast where I still live with my beautiful little family.
+I have worked in the welfare and wellness industry for the past ten years and absolutely love it.

 My three passions are:

 I have studied and obtained qualifications in Psychology, Behaviour Management, Counselling, Community Welfare, Youth Work, and Community Management.
 I am a certified Holistic Wellness Coach; qualified Yoga Teacher and I am studying a Masters of Counselling with my research component based on Mindfulness.

 I currently coach clients one on one and my blog is dedicated to emotional and physical wellbeing. .